I have updated this Decoded article to include current code references.

 Educational occupancies (Group E) with an occupant load of 50 people or more are also required to have a storm shelter.
 The IBC exempts Group E day care facilities and Group E occupancies that are accessory to places of religious worship from these requirements.
 As with critical emergency operations centers, the storm shelter may be a building specifically designated as a shelter, or may be a building that is used for other purposes – such as a gymnasium, but which also meets the shelter-design requirements of ICC 500.

 The 2015 edition of the IBC requires storm shelters in educational occupancies to be capable of housing the total occupant load of the Group E occupancy.
-The 2018 edition includes some more prescriptive language, stating that the capacity must include all of the buildings on the site and must accommodate whichever occupant load is greater: a) the total occupant load of the classrooms, vocational rooms, and offices, or b) the occupant load of any indoor assembly space that is associated with the Group E occupancy.
+The 2018 and 2021 editions include more prescriptive language, stating that the capacity must include all of the buildings on the site and must accommodate whichever occupant load is greater: a) the total occupant load of the classrooms, vocational rooms, and offices, or b) the occupant load of any indoor assembly space that is associated with the Group E occupancy.

 Requirements of ICC 500